andarklabs/grpo/go/README.md

 4. evaluate against reference
 5. win life

+use existing model checkpoint with synchronous loop: train from a previous checkpoint

 grpo surgery
     - determine what the policy head gets as input (shape and information)